lex-node/Token-Safe-Harbor/Flexible-Decentralization-Test.md

 <h2>General Statement of Test</h2>
 <br>
-An open network system is sufficiently decentralized if that system is an open network system and control over that system is widely distributed among independent persons.
+A network or blockchain system is sufficiently decentralized if that system is an open network system and control over that system is widely distributed among independent persons.

 <h2>Open Network System</h2>
 <br>